mcc-prior-art/mcc-layer/README.md

 ## Founder / Architect

 **Alexandr Ponomariov**
 Founder & Architect, AXLOGIQ Inc.

 Architect of MCC — Meta-Cognitive Control
 Creator of the MCC-Core reference runtime
 Creator of the ProcureGuard AI product concept
+Creator of the MCC-I infrastructure execution governance direction

 ---